 Daniel’s father who, along with his mother have been extremely proactive and involved in all aspects of their son’s case, recommends that teens “choose their friends carefully.
 There will be those people who nurture you – who motivate and inspire you.
 When you are with these people, you have fun, you are challenged, and you have positive experiences.
 There are also those people who are negative.
 When you are with them you get into trouble, you feel uncomfortable with what the group does, and you’re not having fun.
 It’s like putting your friends on one side or the other of a line.”

 Sheldon Schleiffer, a Probation Officer with Probation and Community Services in York Region agrees that teens need to be self-responsible.
 “Recognize when peers have a negative influence so that you don’t get involved in those activities that will get you in trouble.”
 Sheldon suggests teens who have good self-esteem, “feel good about what they are doing and have someone to talk to before making impulsive decisions.”
-He recommends that teens look to guidance counsellors, teachers, coaches, parents (yours or your peer’s) and mentors (Big Brothers & Sisters of Canada) as natural sources for healthy support.
+He recommends that teens look to youth counselling support from guidance counsellors, teachers, coaches, parents (yours or your peer’s) and mentors (Big Brothers & Sisters of Canada) as natural sources for healthy support.
 Sheldon also advocates that teens get involved in organizations where there is a positive influence, structure, and direction.
 Youth groups, clubs, organizations such as scouts and pathfinders, community volunteer work, as well as organized sports allow you to be “well rounded while teaching you about making good decisions.”
 Self-responsibility means surrounding yourself with positive influences.
 Since it is true that what you think about most you become, it is extremely important that you align yourself with people who can help you become something great.

 Joshua* (not his real name) is another 15 year old who has spent the last 3 1/2 months in a secure custody facility.
 He has 3 more months of his sentence to serve before being released.
 This is his second offense.
 Joshua explains, “I was charged as an accomplice even though I didn’t know my friend was going to rob someone until it actually happened.”
 He spoke with me about how he has changed over the last three and a half months.
 “I’ve matured a lot.
 I am starting to think clearly.
 I know what to do when I get out.
 I am going to get a part time job, go back to school, and stay out of trouble.
 I used to think about what I’m going to do today and not worry about tomorrow.
 Now, I’m thinking ahead and looking at my future.”